wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-conditional-access-on-premises-setup.md

 | Enable Device Registration in your Azure Active Directory tenant to allow devices to join the workplace.
 By default, multi-factor authentication is not enabled for the service.
 However, multi-factor authentication is recommended when registering a device.
 Before enabling multi-factor authentication in ADRS, ensure that AD FS is configured for a multi-factor authentication provider. | [Enable Azure Active Directory Device Registration](/documentation/articles/active-directory-conditional-access-device-registration-overview)               |
 | Devices will discover your Azure Active Directory Device Registration Service by looking for well-known DNS records.
 You must configure your company DNS so that devices can discover your Azure Active Directory Device Registration Service.                                                                                                                                                   | [Configure Azure Active Directory Device Registration discovery.](/documentation/articles/active-directory-conditional-access-device-registration-overview) |

-##Part 2: Deploy and configure Windows Server 2012 R2 Active Directory Federation Services and set up a federation relationship with Azure Active Direct
+##Part 2: Deploy and configure Windows Server 2012 R2 Active Directory Federation Services and set up a federation relationship with Azure <!-- deleted by customization AD --><!-- keep by customization: begin --> Active Direct <!-- keep by customization: end -->

 | Task                                                                                                                                                                                                                                                                                                                                                                                             | Reference                                                       |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------|